 I never let it run at night though.
 I'm warm enough under my eiderdown and a fleece blanket.
 I do use it in the chilly evenings when I watch a movie on my laptop.

 Organizing Your Stuff

 Organizing Saves a Lot of Time and Space

 I keep all the stuff I need for these short trips in separate boxes, so I don't have to go looking for stuff when I have to leave.
 All has its own place, even my fishing gear.
-I once forgot my bag full of clothing and it was a four day trip, so first thing in the morning I had to find a store like Walmart, to get some shorts, t-shirts, underwear, toothbrush, toothpaste and more.
+I once forgot my bag full of clothing and it was a four day trip.
+First thing in the morning I had to find a store like Walmart, to get some basic clothing.
+Not easy in a place without big cities.
 You always discover something missing when you're too far away to turn back to pick it up.
-I keep a special set of bedding stored with my camping stuff.

 Update April 2, 2016